marynavoitenko/vinyl-exchange-v2-jquery/README.md

 rails s
 ```

-Application includes Facebook Login.
+### Facebook Login
 To make it work on localhost, you need to generate a self-signed SSL certificate

 Make sure you're inside the app directory (or move the files there later)